 How Your Body Burns Fat & 5 Reasons to Hire a Personal Trainer?
 Part 1

 After a decade of being a very successful personal trainer in Sevenoaks.
 I've helped thousands of people lose weight, get fit and find peak health with my award-winning personal training service.
 During this time I've trained a multitude of people.
 From the new mum to the elderly with brain damage.
-Even though their needs are very different a good trainer will treat each person's totally different.
+Even though their needs are very different a good trainer will treat each person totally different.
 There's no cookie-cutter approach The one thing in common however is their outcome.
-Their striving to become the best version of themselves possible.
+Their strive to become the best version of themselves possible.
 A good personal trainer will be able to give you the tools, guidance and support you need to succeed.

 This week I am going to briefly give you 5 reasons why you should hire a highly experienced personal trainer.
 Today starting with reason 1.

 1) This reason is the MOST overlooked by potential clients that I consult with.